chankrrn/WRO-FE-YBR/mech/mech_README.md

 | Stall Torque | ≥ 2.0 kg·cm / 0.196 N·m |
 | Gearbox Length | 21.5 mm |

-> **[TODO: Before final submission, verify that the RPM values above are the motor output values for the exact purchased 19:1 variant.
-Previous documentation used an additional ~390 RPM figure that corresponds closely to the final drivetrain output after the 16:28 reduction.]**

 ---

 ### 5.2.5 Encoder Specifications